ibm-cloud-docs/discovery/using.md

 You can query this collection using natural language queries, for example "IBM Watson partnerships", or the {{site.data.keyword.discoveryshort}} Query Language.
 To learn more about natural language queries, see the [Natural language query](/docs/discovery?topic=discovery-query-parameters#nlq).

 You cannot adjust the {{site.data.keyword.discoverynewsshort}} configuration, train, or add documents to {{site.data.keyword.discoverynewsshort}} collection.
-See a demo of what you can build with {{site.data.keyword.discoverynewsshort}} [here](https://discovery-news-demo.ng.bluemix.net/){: external}.

 The English, Spanish, German, Korean, French, and Japanese language {{site.data.keyword.watson}} {{site.data.keyword.discoverynewsshort}} collections are available from both the {{site.data.keyword.discoveryshort}} tooling and the API.